3.1 The following are key terms used in this document:

 a. listed buildings;

-b. buildings which are of architectural and historical interest within national parks, areas of outstanding natural beauty, registered historic parks and gardens, registered battlefields, the curtilages of scheduled ancient monuments and world heritage sites;
+d. buildings which are of architectural and historical interest within national parks, areas of outstanding natural beauty, registered historic parks and gardens, registered battlefields, the curtilages of scheduled ancient monuments, and world heritage sites; and

-3.9 When undertaking work on or in connection with a building that falls within one of the classes listed above, the aim should be to improve energy efficiency as far as is reasonably practical.
+3.12 When undertaking work on or in connection with a building that falls within one of the classes listed above, the aim should be to provide adequate ventilation as far as is reasonable and practically possible.
 The work should not prejudice the character of the host building or increase the risk of long-term deterioration of the building fabric or fittings.

-3.10 The guidance given by English Heritage² should be taken into account in determining appropriate energy performance standards for building work in historic buildings.
+3.13 The guidance given by English Heritage1 and in BS 7913 Principles of the conservation of historic buildings should be taken into account in determining appropriate ventilation strategies for building work in historic buildings.

-3.11 In general, new extensions to historic or traditional buildings should comply with the standards of energy efficiency as set out in this Approved Document.
+3.14 In general, new extensions to historic or traditional dwellings should comply with the standards of ventilation as set out in this Approved Document.
 The only exception would be where there is a particular need to match the external appearance or character of the extension to that of the host building.

 a. restoring the historic character of a building that has been subject to previous inappropriate alteration, e.g. replacement windows, doors and rooflights;

 b. rebuilding a former historic building (e.g. following a fire or filling a gap site in a terrace);

 c. making provision for the fabric of historic buildings to ‘breathe’ to control moisture and potential long-term decay problems.